riyansidonga/mtm6201_final/README.md

 ## Process
 1. **Planning**:
    - Utilized the high-fidelity wireframe from the User Experience I course as a guide to structure the website.
-   - Planned three pages: Home (featuring a hero section and highlighted dishes), Menu (showcasing the restaurant’s offerings), and Contact (providing restaurant details and a contact form).
+   - Planned three pages: Home (featuring a hero section and highlighted dishes), Menu (showcasing the restaurant’s offerings), and Contact (providing restaurant details and a F&Q).
    - Selected a color scheme (Primary-1: #A1D6A5, Primary-2: #2E3D49, Primary-3: #3F5246, Secondary-1: #F9F9F9, Secondary-2: #5A6D7B) and fonts (Playfair Display, Lora, Montserrat, Open Sans) to align with the restaurant’s fresh and modern aesthetic.

 2. **Development**: